About David Shoup, Ph.D.

 David completed his APA Predoctoral Internship at I Ola Lāhui, where he worked on remote Hawai’ian islands providing community mental health services.
 Additionally, David has worked in a variety of different cultural and demographic settings, including working for the Institute on Aging’s research project in conjunction with UCSF medical staff on depression in medically compromised adults, providing fitness of duty evaluations for California’s law enforcement, and working in a neurobehavioral unit.

 David earned his Master’s and Doctoral degree in Clinical Psychology from Alliant International University in San Francisco and his Bachelor of Science in Business from Notre Dame De Namur University.
 Before his clinical psychology trainings, he worked for 25-years in drug discovery and medical device companies, where he led information technology and project management.
-He has also served as board member and chairman for a local nonprofit.
+He has also served as board members and chairman of the board for a local nonprofit.

 - California Psychology Association (CPA)